GoatWu/APHQ-ViT/README.md

 - `--calibrate` and `--load-calibrate-checkpoint <CALIB_CKPT>`: A `mutually_exclusive_group` to choose between quantizing an existing model or directly load a calibrated model.
 The default selection is `--calibrate`.

-- `--optimize`: Wether to perform Adaround optimization after calibration.
+- `--optimize`: Whether to perform Adaround optimization after calibration.

 Example: Optimize the model after reconstruction and calibration.